qichen19/JAVA-snake-game/README.md

 # JAVA-snake-game
-A classic snake game (with cute adorable UI) using JAVA Swing GUI
+A classic snake game (with cute adorable UI) using JAVA Swing GUI.
+Developed with Yunyang Li and Xiaoge Fan.

 ### Game Description